 The Sankofa Bird from the African culture symbolizes the need for building our future, while remembering our past.

-Children And Adults Developmental Agency Programs (CADAprograms) was founded in 1990 by Dr. Janis C. Brooks (Ph.D.) as a result of several incidents of extreme police brutality in the historic African American community of Crestas Terrace in North Versailles, Pennsylvania.
-Residents, young and old, male and female witnessed:
+Citizens Against Domestic Apartheid (CADAprograms) was founded in 1990 by Dr. Janis C. Brooks (Ph.D.) as a result of several incidents of extreme police brutality in the historic African American community of Crestas Terrace in North Versailles, Pennsylvania.
+Dr. Brooks was a forerunner.
+Most organizations were not focusing on nor addressing police brutality issues.
+Residents, young and old, male and female, witnessed:

-(2) A young female forced to the ground and handcuffed because she verbally disagreed with what she had seen.
+2) A young female forced to the ground and handcuffed because she verbally disagreed with what she had seen.
 She required medical assistance.
-Her baby who was being held by the grandmother observed this.
+Her baby, who was being held by her grandmother, witnessed this.

-(3) Police officers at the end of a dead end street (Milligan Ave.) surrounded a young man who was forced to lay prostate on the ground, handcuffed, with a shotgun to his head.
+3) Police officers at the end of a dead end street (Milligan Avenue) surrounded a young man who was forced to lay prostrate on the ground, handcuffed, with a shotgun to his head.
 The police officer’s foot was on the young man’s neck.

 © 2007 Dr. J.C.
 Brooks